-- Additional support is available where appropriate through extra help by the SENDCO, Senior Leaders and the Pastoral Team.
+- Additional support is available where appropriate through extra help by the SENDCo, Senior Leaders and the Pastoral & SEND Team.

 Information for Parents and Carers

-Parents and Carers have the opportunity to attend careers interviews if they wish and will be invited as part of SEND reviews (EHCP, Statements and IPRAs) and looked after children reviews.
+Parents and Carers have the opportunity to attend careers interviews if they wish and will be invited as part of SEND reviews (EHCP, Statements and IPRAs) and look after children’s reviews.

-The School’s SENDCO and the Careers Leader meet on a regular basis to discuss and action appropriate interventions for pupils with additional needs.
+The School’s SENDCo, Designated Safeguarding Leads (DSL or Deputy DSLs) and the Careers Lead meet on a regular basis to discuss appropriate interventions for pupils with additional needs.

 Links with parents / carers are maintained using a variety of methods including the school website, leaflets, letters and consultation days.